Donor Conception

 Photo Credit – @salted.photography

-Marije’s first and second attempt of trying to conceive didn’t work, but third time was a charm…
+Marije’s first and second attempts of trying to conceive didn’t work, but the third time was a charm.

 “I asked my mum to come with me for my third attempt.
 It felt good not to be alone.
 My mum seems to be my lucky charm because this time I got pregnant.
 OMG, I was pregnant!!!
 I felt so overwhelmed.
 It is a feeling that is so hard to describe.
 I cried happy tears.